OliverAbraham/AllOnOnePage/README.md

 - ModPrtg: Display PRTG topics
 - ModGoogleCalendar: Display appointments from a google calendar.
 Searches for up to four events by given search terms.
+- ModGoogleCalendar2: Display next n appointments from a google calendar (subject, date and time, up to 4).
 - a general calendar is planned.
 - Email: displays the number of unread emails in a given postbox
 - Notification Area: can display events.
 You can define a set of MQTT topics with values.